 Other Interesting Reads

 8 steps for managers to take when they are sure about the departure

 1. Acknowledge the team member’s decisionWhen someone is sure that they will leave the team, it can be challenging to manage the fallout.
 Managers need to acknowledge the team members’ decisions and do their best to provide them with as much support as possible.
 They must cope with the fact that this departure will take place and should prepare themselves to take the necessary steps forward.
-Some managers make the mistake of becoming bitter if the employee finally decides to leave the team and the company.
+Some managers make the mistake of becoming bitter if the team member leaves the company.
 This essentially happens as managers take the departure personally.
 This makes the employee’s exit and transition more difficult as the relations are strained during this critical time of change.
 The exiting employee finds it hard to hand over and transition gracefully in such an environment.
 Moreover, it impacts the overall team environment and morale.

 2. Finding a replacement before the team member actually leavesOnce it is sure that a team member will be quitting the job, for the next steps, managers should try to find a replacement for the departing team member.
 They should ensure that this replacement can come before the team member leaves.
 You may take the help of the HR department for this.
 You may find the replacement in many ways, including: